SWRCB to Host Listening Sessions on SB 88 Water Measurement and Reporting Requirements

-CCA staff is registered to participate in Thursday’s virtual hearing and intends to appear before the SWRCB at the in-person hearing on the 10th, as well.
+CCA staff is registered for the virtual hearing and intends to appear before the SWRCB at the in-person hearing on the 10th.

-UPDATE: Status of Scott River Watershed Curtailment Suspensions Unclear; Virtual Webinars Announced
+Scott River Watershed Curtailment Suspensions Extended Through July 31; Virtual Webinars Announced

 The SWRCB has also announced that it will hold two virtual webinars in the coming months “about water rights and fisheries in the Scott River and Shasta River watersheds…meant to continue to provide information and an opportunity for engagement on important topics as the drought emergency regulation for the watersheds expires.”
-The first of these webinars, “Water Rights 101,” will be held Thursday at 4:00pm to “provide an introduction and overview of key water right concepts related to these watersheds.”
+A “Water Rights 101” webinar will be held August 3 at 4:00pm to “provide an introduction and overview of key water right concepts related to these watersheds” and a “Fish 101” webinar will be held September 14 at 4:00pm at which staff of the California Department of Fish & Wildlife “will present information on key species, basic habitat needs, and the status of fish populations in the watersheds.”
 Participation instructions are available here.

-As noted above, the current emergency curtailment regulation for the Scott and Shasta River watersheds is set to expire tomorrow.
+As noted above, the currently emergency curtailment regulation for the Scott and Shasta River watersheds is set to expire soon (next Tuesday, August 1, to be exact).
 The SWRCB recently received a petition asking it to set minimum flow regulations for the Scott River, and the Board is set to consider that petition at its Board meeting on August 15.

 CDFA Announces Vacancy on Livestock Identification Advisory Board